 Cardboard boxes are usually heavy-duty or thick-sheets of paper known for their durability and hardness.
-Examples of cardboard include packaging boxes, egg cartoons, shoe boxes, and cereal boxes.
+Examples of cardboard include packaging boxes, egg cartons, shoe boxes, and cereal boxes.

 Step-by-Step Process of Cardboard Recycling

 The majority of the collection points include trash bins, stores, scrap yards, and commercial outlets that generate cardboard waste.
 After collection, they are then measured and hauled to recycling facilities, mostly paper mills.

 Once the corrugated boxes arrive at the recycling facility, they are sorted according to the materials they are made of.
 In most cases, they are classified into corrugated cardboard and boxboard.
 Boxboards are the ones that are thin such as those used for cardboard drink containers or cereals boxes.

 3. Shredding and Pulping

-After sorting is done, the next step is shredding then pulping follows.
+After sorting is done, the next step is shredding, and then pulping follows.
 Shredding is done to break down the cardboard paper fibers into minute pieces.
 Once the material is finely shredded into pieces, it is mixed with water and chemicals to breakdown the paper fibers that turn it into a slurry substance.

-4. Filtering, conterminal removal and De-Inking
+4. Filtering, Conterminal Removal, and De-Inking

-The next process, de-inking, involves putting the pulp in a floatation device made up of chemicals that takes away any form of dyes or ink via a series of filtering and screening.
+The next process, de-inking, involves putting the pulp in a floatation device made up of chemicals that take away any form of dyes or ink via a series of filtering and screening.
 This step is also called the cleaning process as it cleans the pulp thoroughly to ensure it is ready for the final processing stage.

-5. Finishing for reuse
+5. Finishing for Reuse

-As the pulp dries, it is passed through an automated machine that press out excess water and facilitates the formation of a long rolls of solid sheet from the fibers called linerboards and mediums.
-The linerboards are glued together, layer by layer to make a new piece of cardboard.
+As the pulp dries, it is passed through an automated machine that press out excess water and facilitates the formation of long rolls of a solid sheet from the fibers called linerboards and mediums.
+The linerboards are glued together, layer by layer, to make a new piece of cardboard.

-Alternatively, the linerboards and mediums are ferried to boxboard manufacturers where the manufacturing process is completed by use of machines that shape and create crease along pattern folds to make the boxes used for packaging or transporting products.
+Alternatively, the linerboards and mediums are ferried to boxboard manufacturers where the manufacturing process is completed by the use of machines that shape and create a crease along pattern folds to make the boxes used for packaging or transporting products.

 Advantages of Cardboard Recycling